soomla/knowledge-base/src/documents/cocos2dx/cpp/GrowSoomla_GettingStarted.html.md

 layout: "content"
 image: "Bundle"
 title: "GrowSoomla"
 text: "The perfect solution for your game if you have already integrated any of the SOOMLA open-source modules into it.
-If you just want to get Analytics, Whales Report and Grow Insights then this bundle is for you."
+If you just want to get Analytics, Whales Report and Grow Insights then this integration is for you."
 position: 15
 theme: 'platforms'
 collection: 'cocos2dx_grow'